RHudsonH/CM_Scripts/README.md

 # CM_Scripts
-Some Scripts that help me with Bright Cluster Manager
+Some Scripts that help me with HPC Cluster Management